• Skip to main content

 A large outflow of capital, on the other hand, is accompanied by the favorable Balance of payments.

-8. Natural Factor
+12. Natural Factor

-Natural calamities, such as the failures of rains coming from floods may easily cause disequilibrium in the Balance of payments by adversely affecting agricultural and industrial production in the country.
+Natural calamities, such as the failures of rains coming from floods may easily cause disequilibrium in the balance of payments by adversely affecting agricultural and industrial production in the country.

-The Exports decline while the imports maybe go up, causing a discrepancy and the country’s Balance of payments.
+The exports decline while the imports maybe go up, causing a discrepancy and the country’s balance of payments.

-9. Demonstration Effect
+13. Demonstration Effect

-When people of the underdeveloped Nations come into effect with the people of advanced countries due to economic and other social and political relations there will desire to have western-style goods and patterns of consumption.
+When people of underdeveloped Nations come into effect with the people of advanced countries due to economic and other social and political relations there will desire to have western-style goods and patterns of consumption.

 So that their propensity to import rises whereas their export quantum may remain the same or may even decline with the increase in income thus causing an adverse BOP for the country.

-10. High Population Growth
+16. High Population Growth

 A huge population and its high rate of growth in poor countries also have adversely affected their BOP position.

-11. Political Factors
+17. Political Factors

 The political factors may also produce serious disequilibrium in the country’s BOP.